knutzk/ml-workshop/README.md

 ### Setup without anaconda (experts)

-This instruction is meant for people who are already familiar with python package managers, possibly have their own package managers, use virtual environments etc. In that case, you should be able to install, update and maintain python packages by yourself and you should have your environment variables configured correctly.
+This instruction is meant for people who are already familiar with python package managers, possibly use virtual environments etc. In that case, we assume you are familiar with installing, updating and maintaining python packages, and that your environment is configured correctly.
 Make sure you have the [required packages](ml-environment.yml) installed in a recent version.
 These include:
 * numpy, scipy
 * matplotlib, seaborn
 * pandas